saracrz/things-i-learn/beginning-javascript.md

 ```
 **Note**: Notice that we only have changed myObject3 and myObject1 also changed.
 That is because when we equal both objects above, we are simply creating a variable that references or points to the original variable, instead of making a copy of it.

+This is also applicable to functions when you modify objects or arrays, not when the value that you are modifying are booleans, strings or numbers. **Just when you modify objects or arrsys.** This can cause bugs, just remember to make a copy of it when you are modifying an object or an array.

 So, how to make a copy of an object?

 1. Spread: takes every single item of an object and spread it into a new object.